kevroletin/kevroletin.github.io/_posts/2021-06-05-language-exchange-manifesto.md

 ## Which languages we can practice

-I learn Mandarin and Japanese.
+I learn Thai and Mandarin.
 I can speak English and Russian.

 ### English